 Sure, you can chase once-off consulting jobs, but what happens when those once-off contracts run out?
 You’re going to be left stressed out because you need to find that next deal as quickly as possible - this is not sustainable.
 Instead, design a retainer-based service model around an established software solution.

-It will be better for you to have 4 to 6 smaller retainer-based customers than 1 or 2 ad-hoc consulting contracts.
+It will be better for you to have four to six smaller retainer-based customers than one or two ad-hoc consulting contracts.

-You may want to start out as a one person business, but if in the future you decide to take on staff so that you can grow your retail consultancy business, you are going to want to have all of your services documented.
-This will enable new staff to onboard quickly and to deliver according to your service standards more consistently.
+You may want to start out as a one-person business, but if in the future you decide to take on staff so that you can grow your retail consultancy business, you are going to want to have all of your services documented.
+This will enable new staff to onboard quickly and deliver according to your service standards more consistently.